 - phone bills

 then subtract all the payments you would expect to come out of your bank account over the course of a month.
+Use our free budget planner to help you list all of these costs.

 Like most students, you can expect these kinds of bills and necessary expenses to take up the majority of your monthly income.

-Once you’ve accounted for all of your regular outgoings, and subtracted them from your total income for the month, you should have a fairly accurate idea of how much money you’ll have leftover to spend on luxuries.
+Once you’ve accounted for all of your regular outgoings, and subtracted them from your total income for the month, you should have a fairly accurate idea of how much money you’ll have left over to spend on luxuries.
 Now, try your best to stick to your budget so you don’t end up slipping into debt.

 2. Apply for a bursary